 - Patient has Down syndrome; or

-- Any combination of high-risk medical conditions for severe illness from COVID-19 identified by the Ministry of Health** (with each individual condition counting as one factor)
+- Patient has any combination of three or more high-risk medical conditions for severe illness from COVID-19 identified by Manatū Hauora - Ministry of Health**;

-- Not to be used in conjunction with other COVID-19 antiviral treatments.
+- Not to be used with other COVID-19 antiviral treatments.

-* As per Ministry of Health criteria(external link) of ‘severe immunocompromise’ for third primary dose
+* As per Manatū Hauora - Ministry of Health criteria(external link) of ‘severe immunocompromise’ for third primary dose of COVID-19 vaccine

 # Supplemental oxygen to maintain oxygen saturation >93% or at or above baseline for patients with chronic resting hypoxia

 We have developed an online tool to help you assess whether your patient is eligible for funded COVID-19 antiviral treatments.

 We have updated the heat maps to help healthcare professionals interpret criterion 4 of the access criteria and identify eligible patients.

 We will continue to monitor the evidence as it becomes available, as well as available supply and update the criteria as required.